 Success Secrets

-I’ve spent the past year on the Perform Better speaking circuit giving I talk I have simply called Success Secrets.
-Next month in Long Beach I will give it for the last time and move on to a new topic.
-However, I want to take a minute and share the essence of the talk with you.
-I have had the pleasure of reading some great books in the past year, many centered on how people succeed in a wide variety of professions.
+I have had the pleasure of reading some great books in the past few year, many centered on how people succeed in a wide variety of professions.
 Books like Outliers, Talent Code and Talent is Overrated inspired me to share my story.

 I am a “fitness expert” I guess.
-I am also a very average looking, balding, fifty two year old with no distinguished athletic resume.
-If this is the case, how did I end a fitness expert?
-Simple, I read more and coach more than most people.
+I am also a very average looking, balding, fifty five year old with no distinguished athletic resume.
+If this is the case, how did I end up a fitness expert?
+Simple, I read more and coached more than most people.
 As Outliers author Malcolm Gladwell would say, I have put in my ten thousand hours.

 The bottom line?
 Sincerity wins.
 One of favorite quotes is “people don’t care how much you know until they know how much you care”.
-It is more important to be the hardest working, nicest guy in the room than the smartest.
+In the long run it is more important to be the hardest working, nicest guy in the room than the smartest.

 I have another quote I love.
 It simply says “work hard, be nice”.